FairRootGroup/FairRoot/README.md

     root [1] .q
     ```

-## Build without data base module (-DWITH_DBASE)
+## Build with data base module (-DWITH_DBASE)
-The interface to data bases can be switched off by setting the the cmake flage -DWITH_DBASE=Off, this will also exclude the tutorials 5 and 6 from the build and test process.
+The interface to data bases can be switched on by setting the the cmake flage -DWITH_DBASE=ON,
+this will also build the tutorials 5 and 6.
+Warning: This option will change the inheritance tree of the parameter objects.

 ## Modular (custom) installation of FairRoot:
  (inrtoduced by Ivana Hrivnacova)